schemathesis/schemathesis/docs/experimental.rst

     # Globally enable OpenAPI 3.1 experimental feature
     schemathesis.experimental.openapi_3_1.enable()

-By doing this, all schemas loaded afterwards will automatically use the enabled experimental features.
+Executing the above code will ensure that Schemathesis will utilize the enabled experimental features in all tests run afterwards.

 .. note::

-    Enabling an experimental feature globally will affect all your tests.
-Use this feature with caution.
+    This action will apply globally, affecting all your tests.
+Use with caution.

 Using Environment Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~